learnpack/docs/getting-started.md

 To create your first tutorial, you have to follow these steps:

-1. Install LearnPack globally on your computer by running this command (You should have node installed): `$ npm install @learnpack/learnpack -g`
+1. Install LearnPack globally on your computer by running this command (You should have node installed): `$ npm install @learnpack/learnpack -g`.
-2. Go to the path where you want to save the tutorial’s repository, and create the directory where you want them to be: `$ mkdir name-of-tutorials`
+2. Go to the path where you want to save the tutorial’s repository, and create the directory where you want them to be: `$ mkdir name-of-tutorials`.
-3. Then run this command to start configuring your tutorial: `$ learnpack init` This command will ask you everything about your tutorial’s configuration, answer all the questions and your tutorial’s project will be successfully created.
+3. Then run this command to start configuring your tutorial: `$ learnpack init`.
+This command will ask you everything about your tutorial’s configuration, answer all the questions and your tutorial’s project will be successfully created.
 These are the questions it will ask you:

 First, it will ask you the grading type ([Grading Tutorials](./grading-tutorials)) you want for your tutorial:

 A) **Incremental**: In this type of exercise you can’t go to the next exercise until you pass the test of the current one.
 It is incremental, so further exercises require the knowledge of previous exercises.

 B) **Isolated**: Each exercise is independent so you can go to any exercise in the order you prefer.
 The latest exercises don’t need earlier exercises’ knowledge.

 C) **No Grading**: These exercises aren’t graded, therefore they don’t have tests.

 ![learnpack grading](https://raw.githubusercontent.com/learnpack/docs/main/assets/spaces_db2MUqxH83ZwH273KWpu_uploads_fAt71PHHbRLI1eiXNurN_Untitled%20(1).webp)